 In cases where the toxic environment involves harassment, discrimination, or unfair treatment, it may be necessary to seek legal representation.
 If you feel your rights are being violated, whether through discrimination, wrongful termination, or consistent denial of career advancement due to bias, it’s important to explore your legal options.

 Don’t hesitate to seek help from a HKM lawyer who specializes in employment law and can guide you through the process of protecting your rights.
-Consulting a legal professional can offer you clarity on whether your situation warrants further action.
+Consulting workers’ compensation attorneys can offer you clarity on whether your situation warrants further action.

 6. Plan Your Exit Strategy